 Our strategy for contracting more acres for Camelina production is a cost based model.
-We view our contracted growers or farmers as partners and it is our goal to incentivize them economically to grow our proprietary Camelina seed.
+We view our contracted growers (orfarmers) as partners and it is our goal to incentivize them economically to grow our proprietary Camelina seed.
 As our seed is grown on fallow acres (or acres that can be double-cropped, but would not be double-cropped normally) any additional economic benefits from growing Camelina will add revenues to these contracted growers.
-Most growers will incur negative cash flows on their fallow acres, thus providing them the opportunity to replace those fallow acres by planting Camelina and achieving net positive cash flows.
-Additionally, Camelina is a fast-growing (around 100 days), low-input, dryland crop and does not degrade the soil for the next crop; these attributes are very beneficial to the grower.
-Another key factor in a grower's willingness to plant and grow Camelina is that the equipment required for planting, monitoring, harvesting and storing the grain (in the short-run) is already owned or controlled by the grower.
+Most growers normally incur negative cash flows from their fallow acres.
+Thus, by providing growers with the opportunity to place those fallow acres into production by planting Camelina, we provide the growers with the ability to generate additional revenues from land that otherwise would remain unproductive.
+Camelina is a fast-growing (around 100 days) dryland crop that does not degrade the soil for the next crop, which attributes are very beneficial to the growers.
+Another key factor in a grower's willingness to plant and grow Camelina is that the equipment required for planting, monitoring, harvesting and storing the grain (in the short-run) is the same as is used for other grains and, therefore, already is owned or controlled by the grower.
 Growing Camelina typically does not require additional capital investments by the grower.
 We believe our value proposition for our contracted growers will benefit the growers by crop diversification, converting an "idle" asset into a productive asset and assisting in justifying their continuing capital investment and improvements into their farms which should provide them with long-term sustainable economics.
 We believe this will also have a positive economic multiplier effect in these grower communities.
+We use our personnel and certain strategic partners to communicate with, and educate, potential growers about the benefits of growing our Camelina varieties.
+This team provides agronomy support from planting to harvesting and is focused on increasing the number of growers and the overall acreage under production.

-Montana has recently experienced extreme heat and drought, which has reduced the normal-weather yields of Camelina and most other crops.
+Montana has recently experienced extreme heat and drought, which has reduced the normal-weather yields of Camelina andmost other crops.
 However, despite the severe weather conditions, our Camelina varieties fared very well in Montana compared to many other crops.
 We believe that the harsh 2021 growing season in Montana has demonstrated the sturdiness and stress tolerance of our proprietary Camelina varieties, and is an indication of the economic viability of the crop even under such harsh conditions.
 We have targeted Montana and Kansas for our first phase of our commercial Camelina production because of our prior operating history in these states and because there are an estimated 25 million acres of farmland that can potentially grow Camelina in these two states.
-In order to be able to produce and handle larger quantities of Camelina grain, we are currently engaged in establishing our first grain aggregation center in Montana, which center, when completed, will be used for the storage and cleaning of Camelina grain, and for loading the Camelina grain into railcars for transport to downstream oil extraction plants located near the Bakersfield Biorefinery.
+Approximately one-third of this acreage may be available during any year, to grow Camelina, based on normal fallow rotations.
+In order to be able to produce and handle larger quantities of Camelina grain, we are currently engaged in establishing our first grain aggregation center in Montana, which, when completed, will be used for the storage and cleaning of Camelina grain, and for loadingthe Camelina grain into railcars for transport to downstream oil extraction plants located near the Bakersfield Biorefinery.

-Camelina is also currently being grown for us under contracts with independent farmers in Colorado, Idaho, Oregon and Washington.
+Camelina is also currently being grown for us under contracts we have entered into with independent farmers in Colorado, Idaho, Oregon and Washington.
 These states represent targeted Camelina growing acres of over 12 million acres in the aggregate.